1927 Auckland Rugby League season: Stormont Memorial Shield

 Newton won the match by 25 points to 14, but the match was noteworthy due to the large number of injuries suffered.
-G. Norman the Newton captain was concussed and had his jaw broken, Dick Stack fractured his leg, W. Rhodes broke his collar-bone, and Wally Somers sprained his ankle.
+George Morman the Newton captain was concussed and had his jaw broken, Dick Stack fractured his leg above the knee and a paling was torn off the fence to act as a splint.
+His injury was so serious that he would have his leg amputated four weeks later and spend months in Hospital.
+W. Rhodes broke his collar-bone, and Wally Somers sprained his ankle.
 The first three players were all taken to Auckland Hospital, while Somers was taken home.
-Stacks leg injury was so bad in fact that his leg had to be amputated and he spent many months in hospital.
-There were several matches in the following season used to raise funds for him and his family.
+There were several matches in the following season used to raise funds for Stack and his family due to his inability to be able to work for some time.

 A Grade/B Grade promotion-relegation match

 At the conclusion of the A and B division competitions the last placed Grafton Athletic from the A Division played against the winners of the B Division Ellerslie for the right to compete in the A Division in 1928.
 Ellerslie won the match by 11 points to 3 thus earning themselves a place in A Division and forcing Grafton Athletic to play in the lower grade.
 This was the first time in Auckland Rugby League competition that such a match had been played.